-Performance
+Synchronized Reserve Performance

-Tier 1 resource owners are paid for the actual amount of synchronized reserve they provide in response to a synchronized reserve event.57 Tier 2 resource owners are paid for being available but are not paid based on the actual response to a synchronized reserve event.
-The MMU has identified and quantified the actual performance of scheduled tier 2 synchronized reserve resources when called on to deliver during synchronized reserve events since 2011.58 When synchronized reserve resources self schedule or clear the Synchronized Reserve Market they are obligated to provide their full scheduled

-MW during a synchronized reserve event.
-Actual synchronized reserve event response is determined by final output minus initial output where final output is the largest output between 9 and 11 minutes after the start of the event, and initial output is the lowest output between one minute before the event and one minute after the event.59 Clear synchronized reserve resources are obligated to sustain their final output for the shorter of the length of the event or 30 minutes.
-Penalties are assessed for failure of a scheduled tier 2 resource to perform during any synchronized reserve event lasting 10 minutes or longer.
+In the first nine months of 2022, tier 1 resource owners were paid for the actual amount of synchronized reserve they provided in response to a synchronized reserve event.61 Tier 2 resource owners, and all synchronized reserve resource owners in the last three months of 2022, were paid for being available but were not paid based on the actual response to a synchronized reserve event.
+When synchronized reserve resources self schedule or clear the Synchronized Reserve Market they are obligated to provide their full scheduled MW during a synchronized reserve event.
+Actual synchronized reserve event response is determined by final output minus initial output where final output is the largest output between 9 and 11 minutes after the start of the event, and initial output is the lowest output between one minute before the event and one minute after the event.62 Cleared synchronized reserve resources are obligated to sustain their final output for the shorter of the length of the event or 30 minutes.
+Penalties are assessed for failure of a scheduled resource to perform during any synchronized reserve event lasting 10 minutes or longer.